shiftrightonce/docker_env/README.md

 - start/restart the contianers

 # Helpful info
-- To start the containers: while in this folder run **sudo docker-compose up** .
+- To start the containers: while in this folder run **sudo docker compose up** .
   This command will run docker in the foreground.
 - Connecting your application to mariadb server
    - host: db